 Click here for more information about GP Respiratory Clinics:

 Further details follow:

-- The Respiratory Clinic are operating initially between 1.30 and 5.30pm from Monday to Thursday.
-This will soon be extended to Friday afternoons.
+- The Respiratory Clinic is operating between 12.30 and 5.30pm from Monday to Friday and on Saturday mornings.

 - Medical HQ have exclusive access to the ‘top hall’ and section of the car park adjacent the hall and shed.

-- Our top hall has been fitted out with appropriate testing booths and hand hygiene facilities.
+- The top hall has been fitted out with appropriate testing booths and hand hygiene facilities.

 - Portable toilets have been located on the site.

 - Temporary barriers have been erected in the car park to designate the required area.